Please note: We do not offer walk-up services. All activities are by appointment only. You can make a reservation request by clicking HERE

 Directions from I95 South of Blue Heron Blvd:

 Exit Blue Heron Blvd and drive all the way East until you pass the hotels on Singer Island, but before you reach MacArthur Beach State Park.
-The drop-in site is right before the bridge.
+The waterfront launch site is right before the bridge.

 Directions from I95 North of Blue Heron Blvd:

 Exit PGA Blvd and drive all the way East until you pass MacArthur Beach State Park.
-The drop-in site is right after the bridge.
+The waterfront launch site is right after the bridge.

 |Vessel||2-HR Rental||4-HR Rental||8-HR Rental||Private Accompaniment||Delivery Fee||Long-Term|